xeno-by/Obey/README.md

 * fix:<OFL> enables to select the rules that will automatically correct the source code
 * addRules:<path to compiled classes> enables to add user-defined rules to a project

-The option filtering language (OFL) correponds to the following parser:
+The option filtering language (OFL) corresponds to the following parser:
 ~~~
 tag := “[\w\*]+”.r
 tags := “{” ~ tag ~ (“[;,]”.r ~ tag).* ~ “}”